 Artist and curator biographies

 Zarouhie Abdalian (b.
 1982, New Orleans, LA) lives and works in New Orleans.
 Recent solo exhibitions include Contemporary Arts Center, New Orleans; LAXART, Los Angeles; and the Museum of Contemporary Art Cleveland.
-Her work has been included in recent group exhibitions at Secession, Vienna; Berkeley Art Museum and Pacific Film Archive, Berkeley, CA; and Whitney Museum of Contemporary Art, New York.
+Her work has been included in recent group exhibitions at Secession, Vienna; Berkeley Art Museum and Pacific Film Archive, Berkeley, CA; and Whitney Museum of American Art, New York.

 William Christenberry (b.
 1936, Tuscaloosa, d.
 2016, Washington, DC) was an artist raised in Alabama who spent the majority of his life and career in Washington, D.C.
 His work has been the subject of multiple retrospectives and surveys and is held in important collections nationally and internationally including the Museum of Modern Art, New York,; National Museum of American Art, Smithsonian Institution, Washington, D.C.; San Francisco Museum of Modern Art, San Francisco,; and Stedelijk Museum, Amsterdam, The Netherlands; among many others.